prohippo/ActiveWatch/README.md

 When running on actual text data, AW can usually operate effectively with minimum similarity thresholds of 6 standard deviations.
-Some tuning is helpful for better performance, but this will mainly involve adjustments of index kwya.
+Some tuning is helpful for better performance, but this will mainly involve adjustments of index keys.
 Everything is statistically transparent.

 Code for AW was first written in C around 1982.
 The Java version was done around 1999.
 This is the core of the source code released in this repository.